kirkhu/W_English_WRO2023_FE-Shinan-Fire-On-All-Cylinders/other/work_diary/README.md

 **member:** ZHAO,ZHEN-BO、LIN,JHONG-BIN、HU,YUN,RUEI
 **content:**

-## 2023/09/25 ~ 2023/10/01
-**member:** ZHAO,ZHEN-BO、LIN,JHONG-BIN、HU,YUN,RUEI
-**content:**
-- Other changes include: we have utilized a 3D printer to manufacture the vehicle chassis, replacing the initial wooden boards.
+- We have utilized a 3D printer to manufacture the vehicle chassis, replacing the initial wooden boards.
 This shift offers two primary advantages: firstly, the material is lighter than wood, and secondly, it can be produced as a unified, integrated piece.
 In contrast to wooden boards that are cut individually with a laser cutting machine and subsequently assembled, 3D printing offers considerably greater convenience.

 #### 3D printed product